Fresheyeball/Shpadoinkle/core/README.md

 This is the state container `t` that will drive the view.
 When the state changes, we should re-render the view.
 The semantic behind determing when to do this, is upto you via the `Territory` type class.
-Typically this is just a `TVar` as that is the provided cannonical implimentation.
+Typically, this is just a `TVar` as that is the provided cannonical implementation.

 ### `a -> Html (b m) a`

 This is the view function, you actual application to render.
-It takes the model and returns the html to render, such that it's events produce the same model.
+It takes the model and returns the Html to render, such that its events produce the same model.

 ### `b m RawNode`